-Use of a power supply providing a 2x4 12V power connector is recommended by the CPU manufacturer when using an Intel Extreme Edition CPU (130W).

-• To meet expansion requirements, it is recommended that a power supply that can withstand high power consumption be used (500W or greater).
-If a power supply is used that does not provide the required power, the result can lead to an unstable or unbootable system.
+- Use of a power supply providing a 2x4 12V power connector is recommended by the CPU manufacturer when using an Intel Extreme Edition CPU (130W). - To meet expansion requirements, it is recommended that a power supply that can withstand high power consumption be used (500W or greater).
+If a power supply is used that does not provide the required power, the result can lead to an unstable or unbootable system. - The power connectors are compatible with power supplies with 2x2 12V and 2x10 power connectors.
+When using a power supply providing a 2x4 12V and a 2x12 power connector, remove the protective covers from the 12V power connector and the main power connector on the motherboard.
+Do not insert the power supply cables into pins under the protective covers when using a power supply providing a 2x2 12V and a 2x10 power connector.

-ATX_12V_2X4:

-Definition

-GND (Only for 2x4-pin 12V)

-GND (Only for 2x4-pin 12V)

-GND

-GND

-+12V (Only for 2x4-pin 12V)

-+12V (Only for 2x4-pin 12V)

-+12V

-+12V
+Pin No. Definition GND (Only for 2x4-pin 12V) 2 GND (Only for 2x4-pin 12V) 3 GND 4 GND 5 +12V (Only for 2x4-pin 12V) 6 +12V (Only for 2x4-pin 12V) 7 +12V 8 +12V